openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-typesetting.md

 ## Typesetting guidelines setting

-The typsetting guidelines shown to the typesetters can be edited through the **Typesetting guideliness** setting.
+The typsetting guidelines shown to the typesetters can be edited through the **Typesetting guidelines** setting.
 This setting can be found through **All settings** on the Manager dashboard.

 ![" "](../images/typesetting-guidelines.png)